Common

 We found through previous experience that this was the optimal amount of time for students to stay engaged with the content.

-However, our ‘Try Its’ are low-cost, one-hour trial sessions where children can experience what one of our programs would be like before committing to an entire multi-week program.
+However, our workshops are low-cost, one time trial sessions where children can experience what one of our programs would be like before committing to an entire multi-week program.

 Do you have any social media accounts?